Kyle5150/Javascript-Projects/README.md

 # Overview

-I am trying to understand how Node.js works, and how I can use my knowledge of Javascript to produce something using Node.js.
+I am trying to understand how Node.js works and how I can use my knowledge of Javascript to produce something using Node.js.

 I have built my first web app using Node.js.
 It is nothing special, just a working product is all I was going for.
 I was also able to complete a working to-do list app to improve my skills with Javascript, CSS, and HTML.